AEB-labs/cruddl/docs/flexSearch.md

 In this example an "expression search" would search in the fields `orderNumber` and `descriptionEN` but not the field `descriptionDE`.

+A field annotated with `@key` is included in search by default.
+To disable this, manually specify `@flexSearch(includeInSearch: false)` on the field.

 ### FlexSearch Order